brooklynmuseum/emma_ohnoes/README.md

 Usage
 -----
-Plug it in, give it a few minutes until Emma turns blue, then wait for US-EAST-1 to start failwhaling to see Emma turn red.
+Plug it in, give it a few minutes until Emma-Ō turns blue, then wait for US-EAST-1 to start failwhaling to see Emma-Ō turn red.

 License
 -------